puyanwei/React-Bookmark-Manager/README.md

 Most of the blockers I had encountered were to do with deprecated code.
 It can be frustrating to google answers, find a solution, apply it and have it working, only to find out later that it is deprecated and not good practice to use that method anymore.

 This also makes it difficult to know what is good practice and syntactically correct, as some of the resources online are outdated.

-I plan to complete this tech test as it is great practice for learning React, and I will do so on [another repo](https://github.com/puyanwei/react-bookmark-manager).
-Feel free to check on it if you want.
-Thanks!